 My musical endeavor began in 1979.
 I was in 5th grade, and began playing trumpet in the school band in Sheldon, Iowa.
 Trumpet was not my first choice…

-What I really wanted to play was a saxophone, but so did half the kids in my class.
-But, with a last name beginning with ‘R’, you don’t get to pick very early on when going in alphabetical order.
+What I really wanted to play was a saxophone, along with half the kids in my class.
+But, with a last name beginning with ‘R’, you don’t get to pick very early on when going in alphabetical order…

-Therefore, I wound up on the trumpet.
+Alas, I wound up on the trumpet.
 I gave it a shot, and played it for a while, but lost interest pretty quickly.
-I found that the horn just wasn’t my thing, trumpet or sax.
-I’m not exactly sure where, when, or why, but somewhere around that time I decided that what I really wanted – was a guitar!
+Might not have given them a fair shot, but I also found that horns in general just weren’t my thing, trumpet or sax.
+I’m not exactly sure where, when, or why, but somewhere around that time I was listening to one of my decade-older-brothers’ albums…….heard THAT lick……….and……..decided that what I really wanted – was a guitar!